hieunghiadoan/Credit-Risk-Analysis-Using-Logistic-Regression/report-template.md

-# Module 12 Report Template
+# Credit Risk Analysis

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

-* Explain the purpose of the analysis.
-* Explain what financial information the data was on, and what you needed to predict.
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
+The purpose of this analysis is to evaluate the performance of two logistic regression machine learning models in predicting the credit risk associated with loans.
+The analysis was conducted on financial data, specifically focusing on loan size, interest rate, borrower income, debt-to-income ratio, number of accounts, derogatory marks, and total debt.
+The objective was to predict the loan status, either as a healthy loan (0) or high-risk loan (1).

-* Describe the stages of the machine learning process you went through as part of this analysis.
+The stages of the machine learning process in this analysis included:

-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
+1. Splitting the data into training and testing datasets
+2. Creating and fitting a logistic regression model with the original data
+3. Evaluating the model's performance using accuracy, precision, and recall scores

+Methods used in this analysis include LogisticRegression

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
-  * Description of Model 1 Accuracy, Precision, and Recall scores.

-* Machine Learning Model 2:
+## Machine Learning Model : Logistic Regression with Original Data

-  * Description of Model 2 Accuracy, Precision, and Recall scores.
+### Description of Model: Accuracy, Precision, and Recall scores.

-## Summary

-Summarise the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+Accuracy: The overall accuracy of the model is 0.99, indicating that it correctly classifies 99% of the instances.
+Precision:
+ - Healthy loans (0): The model has a precision of 1.00, which means it's excellent at identifying true positives with very few false positives.
+ - High-risk loans (1): The model has a precision of 0.87, indicating its moderate effectiveness in identifying high-risk loans with some false positives.
+Recall:
+ - Healthy loans (0): The model has a recall of 1.00, which means it's correctly identifying nearly all instances of healthy loans with very few false     negatives.
+ - High-risk loans (1): The model has a recall of 0.89, indicating its effectiveness in identifying high-risk loans with some false negatives.